Understanding tennis court dimensions is one way to improve your game.

 The International Tennis Federation (ITF) standard tennis net measurements are 3.51 ft high at the posts and 3 ft high in the center, with a net width of 41.99 ft between the posts.

-What is The Tennis Court Size for Children?
+What Is the Tennis Court Size for Children?

 The ITF has defined tennis court dimensions for children, which vary according to age.
 For example, children under the age of ten should learn to play tennis on smaller courts.
-Children’s courts are available in two sizes.
+Children’s tennis courts are available in two sizes.